 If the JSON query cannot be fully evaluated, a message will be logged, and the translation will continue.

-The source JSON document.
-The JSON document can come from any string expression, including attribute values and workspace parameters.
+If selected, The JSON document can come from any string expression specified by an attribute value or a workspace parameter.

 The JSON Query parameter is the JSON query referring to the JSON values which will become new FME features.